JayCanuck/enyo-ext/README.md

 ========================
 XmlpRequest
 --------
-> Allows for jsonp-style requests for xml documents, via YQL, returned in json format
+> Allows for jsonp-style requests for xml documents, via YQL, returned in json format.